 Local authorities and the planning profession

 - The Town and Country Planning Association and Wildlife Trusts have published Planning for a healthy environment – Good practice guidance for green infrastructure and biodiversity.
 This guidance for planners helps local authorities ensure that local plans deliver a network of wildlife-rich places.
 It was prepared with input from a wide range of stakeholders with experience in planning green infrastructure and biodiversity.

 - Central Bedfordshire Council has produced Green Infrastructure Planning Obligations, a guidance note and project proposal form that asks applicants to demonstrate how a project meets the requirements of the Green Infrastructure Planning Obligations Fund.
 Planning obligations are the legal agreements between the planning authority, developer and other interested parties.

 - The Telford Access to Nature Partnership Project conducted a study on the methods used to appraise and assess areas for Green Infrastructure.
-A report summarises the finding of a survey of how other local authorities appraise green infrastructure and who they include in the decision process.
-Download a Research Report on the Methods Used to Appraise GI.
+A Research Report on the Methods Used to Appraise Green Infrastructure summarises the finding of a survey of how other local authorities appraise green infrastructure and who they include in the decision process.

 Green infrastructure, the economy and growth

 The Ecosystems Knowledge Network website also contains a variety of links on the economic valuation of ecosystem services and the natural environment and local economic development.
-The following links relate specifically to green infrastructure; one helpful way of describing what nature does for people.
+The following links relate specifically to green infrastructure.

 - A Forestry Commission report on the economic benefits of greenspace provides a critical assessment of evidence from 2000-2011 of the net benefits of green infrastructure initiatives.